 Average Opt Out Rate for Retail SMS Marketing Campaigns

 What’s the average opt out rate for a retail SMS marketing campaign?
-Thankfully our friends over at Cellit analyzed 1,180 SMS campaigns sent by retailers, over the course of 450 days throughout 2011 and the first quarter of 2012 to find the answer.
+Thankfully our friends analyzed 1,180 SMS campaigns sent by retailers, over the course of 450 days throughout 2011 and the first quarter of 2012 to find the answer.

-As you can see from the nifty infographic below, which is also in their white paper entitled Retail Mobile Marketing Benchmark Report, the average opt out rate was just over 37 subscribers (3.7%) for every thousand text messages sent.
+As you can see from the nifty infographic below, the average opt out rate was just over 37 subscribers (3.7%) for every thousand text messages sent.
 What’s crazy though is the difference between the opt out rates for SMS campaigns sent during the week and SMS campaigns sent during the weekend.
 On average the opt out rate during the week was only 18 (1.8%) subscribers for every thousand text messages, while it was a staggering 85 (8.5%) subscribers on the weekends.

 This means that text messages sent during the weekend are on average going to receiving almost 5 times the amount of opt outs, when compared to text messages sent during the week.
 Crazy!